Stick-To/ResNet-tensorflow/README.md

 # Modular
 Any number of layers network  could be initialized by python list

-# Requirements
+# Experimental Environment
-Tensorflow 1.x

-python 3.x
+python3.6 tensorflow1.11

 # Test
 resnet50 with bottleneck, test accuracy 92+%